tide-foundation/Tide-h4x-for-Privacy/README.md

 This deployment utilizes EOS "jungle" testnet environment.

+1. Connect to Jungle Testnet by `blah blah`.
+1. Create a Jungle Testnet account `blah blah`.
 1. Create EOS Wallet `cleos wallet create --to-console`.
 Take note of the **WALLET_PASSWORD**
 1. Generate a keypair for your master account `cleos create key --to-console`.
 Take note of the generated **PK_MASTER SK_MASTER** Key Pair.
 1. Generate a keypair for each of the 3 ork nodes using cleos.
 Take a note 3 created keys for **PK_ORK1 SK_ORK1,PK_ORK2 SK_ORK2, PK_ORK3 SK_ORK3**.